-Dentists, dental therapists, and CDAs are required to maintain a minimum number of hours of mandatory continuing education (CE) in order to renew your registration or certification to practise each year.
+Dentists, dental therapists and CDAs are required to maintain a minimum number of hours of mandatory continuing education (CE) in order to renew registration or certification to practise each year.

-Your CE cycle is assigned at the date of your registration and runs on a three-year calendar cycle, e.g. January 1 2017 to December 31 2019.
+Your CE cycle is assigned at the date of registration and runs on a three-year calendar cycle, e.g. January 1, 2020 – December 31, 2022.

 Minimum required credits during a three-year cycle: